 SS is characterised by the presence of a triad of:

 - Autonomic hyperactivity

 - Neuromuscular abnormality

 - Mental status changes

 Not all of these features are present in all cases.

 The diagnosis is likely only in the setting of starting or increasing the dose (or, indeed overdose) of a potent serotonergic drug, or shortly after a second serotonergic drug is added leading to a drug interaction.

 Symptoms usually occur within six hours of taking the provoking drug.
 Mild cases may go unrecognised.
 Tremor, akathisia and diarrhoea are early features.
 Agitation, hypervigilance and pressured speech may occur.
 Acute delirium is a feature of severe cases.

-Examination should seek signs of autonomic disturbance, namely:
+Examination should seek signs of:

 - Hyperactive bowel sounds